-Regardless of your decision, it is important that you initiate a private discussion with the student, share your evidence and provide the student with an opportunity to explain the similarity between his/her work and the source material, make your disciplinary decision and its consequence clear to the student, and report the incident to your divisional Assistant Director.
-In order to respond to incidents of plagiarism adequately, it is necessary to report them--even minor infractions that do not warrant disciplinary action--to your AD.
+Regardless of your decision, it is important that you initiate a private discussion with the student, share your evidence and provide the student with an opportunity to explain the similarity between their work and the source material, make your disciplinary decision and its consequences clear to the student in writing, and report the incident to your chair.
+In order to respond to incidents of plagiarism adequately, it is necessary to report them--even minor infractions that do not warrant disciplinary action--to your divisional director.

 Following this discussion, if the student wishes to further dispute the allegation and/or appeal any sanction, they should be directed to consult with the chair of the program in which the course in question resides.
 Finally, if the matter still remains unresolved following their discussion with the chair, the student may appeal to the divisional dean within two weeks of receiving the chair’s decision.
 It is the instructor’s responsibility to remain engaged throughout the appeals process even if the semester is over.
 All violations of academic integrity, along with any resulting actions or sanctions, are subject to review by the Provost.

 If a student violates the Student Code of Conduct in addition to the Academic Integrity Code (e.g., steals a test to cheat, provides false information to explain away the plagiarism), please contact Jeannine Szamreta, Dean of Students, to address the conduct violation as well.